 Volunteers contribute significant amounts of time to the Foundation's program services, administration, and fundraising and development activities; however, the consolidated financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by accounting principles generally accepted in the United States of America.
 Contributed goods are recorded at fair value at the date of donation.
 The Foundation records donated professional services at the respective fair values of the services received.
-The Foundation had noncash support from the University of \$1,706,661 for the year ended June 30, 2019.
+The Foundation had noncash support from the University of \$1,821,384 and \$1,706,661 for the years ended June 30, 2020 and 2019, respectively.
 See Note 8 for further detail on the noncash support from the University.
-The Foundation also had other gifts in-kind of \$1,598,990 for the year ended June 30, 2019.
+The Foundation also had other gifts in-kind of \$583,502 and \$1,598,990 for the years ended June 30, 2020 and 2019.
 These gifts in-kind were primarily supplies used in program services expense - distribution for educational services.